 In the lunar year 2076, thirty-two festivals in Nepal come with National holiday and celebration.
 In addition, there are hundreds of them celebrated according to various ethnicity, demography and territory.

 Holi and Tihar are almost the most globally popular festivals in Nepal.
 The first one, because of the colors, and the second one, because of the lights.
-However, there’s more festivals than meet the eyes.
-As a traveler, you will the festivals listed below significant and participatory.
+Then, we have Dashain which is known to much people.
+Dashain and Tihar are also famous among tourists as these usually fall during the best season (Autumn; Oct-Nov) in Nepal for both trekking and tours.
+As a traveler, you will find the festivals listed below significant and participatory.
 Let’s have a look.

 Festival highlights: comedy standup events, street festivals, dancing & liquors

-In an attempt to light up his mourning queen, an ancient king of the valley introduced Gaijatra, where people of Kathmandu take up the streets of Kathmandu with joy and laughter.
+In an attempt to light up his mourning queen, an ancient Malla king Pratap Malla of the Kathmandu valley introduced Gaijatra, where people of Kathmandu take up the streets of Kathmandu with joy and laughter.

 A cow or a boy dressed up as cow is a common sight, signaling to life after death as family members of the deceased find joys in the communal loss and that they are not the only one.
 Participating and observing could elevate your own pain or suffering as you feel a communal support to elevate your spirit.
 Bring some sweets, food and drinks to offer the participants that tour the city as a nice gesture.